csenkbeil/inverted-index-for-forum-data/README.md

 * "keyword": The searchable keyword
 * "post_id: The id of the forum post
 * "word_order": the word location in the text, eg. 0 indicates that it's the first word in the text, 12 indicates that it's the 13th word in the text.
-* "location_catagory": indicates if the word is in the body "A", tagnames "T" or the title "H"
+* "location_catagory": indicates if the word is in the body "B", tagnames "T" or the title "H"

 ```